First Time User? Sign Up Now

 Chloral hydrate has sleep-promoting effects resulting from its effects on GABA systems.
 It is associated with risk of withdrawal symptoms similar to those of benzodiazepines and is associated with rapid development of tolerance.
 Additionally, chloral hydrate carries the risk of gastric irritation and multiple drug-drug interactions, and it is lethal in overdose.
 Like antipsychotics, chloral hydrate is usually considered only in cases of treatment-refractory insomnia because of its serious side-effect profile and the availability of safer alternatives.

 Melatonin, a hormone produced by the pineal gland during the hours of darkness, plays a major role in the sleep-wake cycle and has been linked to the circadian rhythm.
-Adjuvant melatonin may also improve sleep disruption caused by drugs known to alter normal melatonin production (e.g., beta-blockers and benzodiazepines).[Level of evidence: IV] Supplementation with melatonin (2–4 mg in the evening) has been shown to improve sleep in children with endocrine tumors that diminish the natural production of the hormone.[Level of evidence: II] However, a meta-analysis of 25 studies exploring the efficacy and safety of melatonin in managing secondary sleep disorders or sleep disorders accompanying sleep restriction found that melatonin was not effective in either of these conditions.
-The review found that short-term use of melatonin appears to be safe.
-However, these studies were not conducted in the context of cancer therapy.
+A review found that short-term use of melatonin appears to be safe; however, the studies were not conducted in the context of cancer therapy.
+Adjuvant melatonin may also improve sleep disruption caused by drugs known to alter normal melatonin production (e.g., beta-blockers and benzodiazepines).[Level of evidence: IV] However, a meta-analysis of 25 studies exploring the efficacy and safety of melatonin in managing secondary sleep disorders or sleep disorders accompanying sleep restriction found that melatonin was not effective in these conditions.

 Evidence suggests that circulating melatonin levels are significantly lower in physically healthy older people and in insomniacs than in age-matched control subjects.
 In view of these findings, melatonin replacement therapy may be beneficial in the initiation and maintenance of sleep in elderly patients.[Level of evidence: II] A slow-release formulation of melatonin is licensed in Europe and is approved as monotherapy for patients aged 55 years or older for the short-term treatment (up to 13 weeks) of primary insomnia characterized by poor-quality sleep.
 However, melatonin replacement as a treatment for insomnia has not been studied in older people with cancer.
 Ramelteon and tasimelteon work via the melatonin receptor system: ramelteon to support the initiation of sleep, and tasimelteon to correct circadian sleep disorder.